xrc577/VTPEH6270-project/README.md

 # VTPEH6270 Project – Wastewater Co-digestion Analysis

+## Author
+Xinran Chen, Cornell University

+## Contact
+xc577@cornell.edu

+---

 ## Project Overview

-This project investigates the relationship between organic waste input and renewable natural gas (RNG) production using wastewater co-digestion data from New York City.
+This project examines the relationship between organic waste input and renewable natural gas (RNG) production using wastewater co-digestion data from New York City.

-Both observational analysis and simulation are conducted to evaluate how varying levels of organic input influence RNG production and system performance.
+Both observational analysis and simulation approaches are used to evaluate how different levels of food scraps input influence RNG production and system performance.

 ---

+## Research Question

+How does food scraps input level influence RNG production?

+---

+## Data Source

+NYC wastewater co-digestion and biogas-to-grid performance dataset.

+---

 ## Repository Structure

-- data/ : raw dataset, cleaned dataset, and variable documentation
+- `data/` : raw data, processed data, and variable documentation
-- script/ : R scripts for data exploration and simulation
+- `script/` : R scripts for data exploration and simulation
-- output/ : generated figures and results
+- `output/` : generated figures and results

 ---

 ## How to Run

-1. Open RStudio in the project root folder
+1. Open RStudio in the project root directory
 2. Run `script/exploration.R`
 3. Run `script/simulation.R`

-All outputs will be automatically saved in the `output/` folder.
+All outputs will be saved automatically in the `output/` folder.

 ---